Skip to main content

 • Work with a PD professional to deliver piecemeal, short & focussed trainings and periodic onsite “office hours” support

-5. Provide iPad training for teachers, but not for administrators
+5. Provide device training for teachers but not for administrators

 Try this instead: give leaders and supervisors the same training as teachers.

-• Establish parallel tracks of training for Principals and Asst.
-Principals in which they work on how to look for elements of iPads in action.
+• Establish parallel training tracks for Principals and assistants.
+Principals in which they work on how to look for elements of the device in action.
 (They do not need training in how to craft lessons, only how to offer feedback)

-• Develop peer review systems so that teachers and administrators work together in informally and formally giving feedback to each other
+• Develop peer review systems so that teachers and administrators work together informally and formally, giving feedback to each other

-• Develop supervisory teams to develop an approach to interactive curriculum writing, e.g. using iBooks Author
+• Develop supervisory teams to develop an approach to interactive curriculum writing.

-6. Provide minimal iPad training for some willing teachers in a Train-the-Trainers program, then expect immediate and effective turn-key training of all other staff by those few pioneers.
+6. Provide minimal device training for some willing teachers in a Train-the-Trainers program, then expect immediate and effective turn-key training of all other staff by those few pioneers

 Try this instead: